slack-ruby/slack-ruby-bot-server/README.md

 [![Build Status](https://travis-ci.org/dblock/slack-ruby-bot-server.svg?branch=master)](https://travis-ci.org/dblock/slack-ruby-bot-server)
 [![Code Climate](https://codeclimate.com/github/dblock/slack-ruby-bot-server.svg)](https://codeclimate.com/github/dblock/slack-ruby-bot-server)

-An opinionated boilerplate and demo for a complete Slack bot service with Slack button integration, in Ruby.
+A library that enables you to write a complete Slack bot service with Slack button integration, in Ruby.
 If you are not familiar with Slack bots or Slack API concepts, you might want to watch [this video](http://code.dblock.org/2016/03/11/your-first-slack-bot-service-video.html).
-A good demo of a service built on top of this is [playplay.io](http://playplay.io).
+A good demo of a service built on top of this is [missingkidsbot.org](http://missingkidsbot.org).

 ### Try Me

-A demo version of this app is running on Heroku at [slack-ruby-bot-server.herokuapp.com](https://slack-ruby-bot-server.herokuapp.com).
+A demo version of the [sample app](sample_app) is running on Heroku at [slack-ruby-bot-server.herokuapp.com](https://slack-ruby-bot-server.herokuapp.com).
 Use the _Add to Slack_ button.
 The bot will join your team as _@slackbotserver_.

 ![](images/slackbutton.gif)